Subscribe to Home Ever After

 20. Glass globe covers for light fixtures (don’t use a heavy wash setting).
 The top rack of the dishwasher is safest for these.
 You can even “wedge” them into place with sponges against the rack to keep fixtures from possibly moving or breaking.

 21. Cooking foods.
 No this one isn’t a joke!
 People have honestly cooked meals in their dishwashers.
 It works because of the containment of extreme heat and steam, causing convection of sorts.
-Lasagne has been cooked in the dishwasher with success; so has fish (general) and salmon with cilantro.
+Lasagna has been cooked in the dishwasher with success; so has fish (general).

 22. Trash can lids and trash cans.
 Take out the top rack to fit a small to medium sized garbage can in the dishwasher for a thorough cleaning.